oracle/tribuo/docs/FAQs.md

 improve performance (both statistically and in terms of runtime/memory usage), and add new functionality to existing algorithms.
 Patch releases fix bugs in existing versions and resolve security issues when they are discovered.
-Patch releases may also add small, new methods/classes if they are required to fix bugs.
+Patch releases may also add small methods or classes if they are required to fix bugs.

 Tribuo's dependencies may change in each type of release, but patch releases